-Yes, electronic evaluations are both secure and confidential.
+Yes, course evaluations are both secure and confidential.
 Instructors do not receive any identifying information within their evaluation results.
 The electronic evaluation system only keeps a record of who has submitted an evaluation in order to ensure that no student can submit more than one evaluation in any course.
 The system also disassociates each student's name from the evaluation that he or she has submitted.
 Institutional Research and Testing knows whether or not students have submitted an evaluation, but we have no record that attaches a student's identity to any one evaluation.
 Instructors cannot see who has completed evaluations for their courses.
 Also, because evaluations are completed electronically, there is no need to be concerned about an instructor recognizing a student's handwriting.

-When completing evaluations through Canvas, students are re-directed to the website of our vendor, EvaluationKIT.
+When completing evaluations, students are re-directed to the website of our vendor, EvaluationKIT.
 All evaluation results are stored outside of Baylor University.

 If you have checked your login information, please try the steps listed below.
 If these changes still do not allow you to access the evaluations, please contact IRT.

 Results for all evaluations will be available after the deadline for grade submission each term.
 Instructors will be notified via e-mail when the reports are available.